Retropex/BitcoinOnSwitch/README.md

 -  [JTegraNX](https://github.com/dylwedma11748/JTegraNX)(Windows/macOS/Linux)
 -  [NXloader](https://github.com/DavidBuchanan314/NXLoader)(Android)

-Using the software you have chosen, you will have to inject the `Hekate` payload.
+Using the software you have chosen, you will have to inject the `Hekate.bin` payload.
+(You must have put the content of the Hakate archive at the root of the sd card)

 For most software, all you have to do is press a button to inject the payload.
 I'll let you refer to the documentation of the chosen software.